 Some of the ashy mining bees favourite food plants include willow, blackthorn, gorse, buttercups and fruit trees.

 More information on bees

 Bees are fascinating creatures, with other genera including cuckoo bees, leafcutter bees and nomad bees.
-Keep your eyes peeled during your next walk in the woods, and if you’d like to attract more bees to your garden, shop for bee products in our online shop.
+Keep your eyes peeled during your next walk in the woods, and if you’d like to attract more bees to your garden, shop for bee products in the Woodland Trust shop.